Learning a Stable, Safe, Distributed Feedback Controller for a Heterogeneous Platoon of Autonomous Vehicles: Related Work

-If vehicles can communicate with each other, distributed model predictive control (DMPC), which requires vehicles share their planned trajectories with their neighbors, is possible.
-One of the first DMPC controllers was analyzed in \cite{dunbar2012distributedrhc} where it was shown that a DMPC controller is both stable and string stable for a PF topology when all of the vehicles in the platoon know the desired velocity of the platoon a priori.
-In \cite{zheng2017dmpc}, the stability condition was extended for the case that not all vehicles know the desired velocity a priori.
-In \cite{shaham2024design}, two DMPC controllers, both slight deviations from the controller proposed in \cite{zheng2017dmpc}, were validated on both hardware and in simulation.
+If vehicles can communicate with one another, distributed model predictive control (DMPC), which requires vehicles share their planned trajectories with their neighbors, is possible.
+One of the first DMPC controllers was analyzed in~\cite{dunbar2012distributedrhc} where it was shown that a DMPC controller is both stable and string stable for a PF topology with a CDH policy when all of the vehicles in the platoon know the desired velocity of the platoon a priori.
+In~\cite{zheng2017dmpc}, the stability condition was extended for the case that not all vehicles know the desired velocity a priori.
+Additionally, the work of~\cite{shaham2024dmpc} extended that of~\cite{zheng2017dmpc} for the case of CTH topologies and arbitrary communication topologies.
+In~\cite{shaham2024design}, two DMPC controllers, both slight deviations from the controller proposed in~\cite{zheng2017dmpc}, were validated on both hardware and in simulation.
 The simulation results, which analyzed the performance of DMPC as the size of the platoon scaled up to 100 vehicles, showed that DMPC greatly outperforms linear feedback controllers.